-Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that OW and JKR are trying to be as helpful, positive and informative as they can be.
-The conversation comes across as quite natural, in contrast to many formal interviews.
+Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that all participants are trying to be as helpful, positive and informative as they can be.
+They may also comment on the relaxed nature of the conversation.
 If candidates pursue such a line of argument in a balanced and coherent way, they are likely to gain higher marks.